balanced/www.balancedpayments.com/contents/terms/selleragreement.md

 ### 15. Survival of Termination

-Section 13.
-“Chargebacks and Disputes”, Section 14.
-“Fraud and Excessive Chargebacks”, and Section 15.
+Section 11.
+“Chargebacks and Disputes”, Section 12.
+“Fraud or Excessive Chargebacks”, and Section 13.
 “Set Off/Security Interest” of this agreement as well as any other remaining seller obligations and any other terms necessary to enforce or address such obligations shall survive up to 1 year following termination of this agreement.

 ### 16. Disputes